learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

             self.dimensions = len(w2v[next(iter(glove))])

     # Note: Even though it doesn't do anything, it's required that this object implement a fit method or else
-    # it can't be used in a scikit-learn pipeline.
+    # it can't be used in a scikit-learn pipeline
     def fit(self, X, y):
         return self